At a glance

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including any drug therapies your cat has received.
-He will need to perform some tests to determine the cause.
-These may include:

-Baseline tests such as complete blood count, biochemical profile and urinalysis.
-These can help to show how your cat’s organs are functioning, if an infection is present and give a count of the types of blood cells, which will reveal anemia, leukopenia, thrombocytopenia or a combination.
+Baseline tests such as biochemical profile, complete blood count, and urinalysis.
+These can help to show how your cat’s organs are functioning if an infection is present and give a count of the types of blood cells, which will reveal anemia, leukopenia, thrombocytopenia or a combination.
 There may also be abnormally formed cells in the blood.
 These will give your veterinarian a preliminary diagnosis.

-As there are many causes of anemia, leukopenia and thrombocytopenia, he will need to perform some additional tests to narrow down the cause.
+As there are many causes of anemia, leukopenia, and thrombocytopenia, he will need to perform some additional tests to narrow down the cause.

 Treatment depends on the type of myelodysplasia and the severity of the condition.

-Broad spectrum antibiotics are prescribed where needed.
+Broad-spectrum antibiotics where needed.

 Hematopoietic growth factors are proteins which can stimulate cell differentiation and production.
-Erythropoietin (EPO), granulocyte colony stimulating factor (G-CSF) and granulocyte monocyte colony stimulating factor (GM-CSF).
+Erythropoietin (EPO), granulocyte colony-stimulating factor (G-CSF) and granulocyte-monocyte colony stimulating factor (GM-CSF).

 Immunosuppressive drugs can be prescribed if it is the cat’s immune system slows down the production of blood cells.